-Parents, previously concerned about their children’s well being, can suddenly lose all regard for the affect of their actions upon them during divorce.
-Although there are many down and dirty tactics used in custody disputes, one of the most frequently used is a parent saying disparaging remarks about the other parent to the children.
-These remarks can create uncomfortable situations which negatively affect a child, including: anger toward one or both parents, belief in false information, not wanting to spend time with a parent or no longer feeling comfortable around a parent.
+Parents, previously concerned about their children’s well-being, can suddenly lose all regard for the effect of their actions upon them during divorce.
+Out of the many dirty tactics used in custody disputes, one of the most frequently used is a parent saying disparaging remarks about the other parent to the children.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified family lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.